Skip to main content

 💦Finish: Very short, somewhat corn forward, muted flavors.

-🏆 Overall: 5.5/10 - Good - This is probably where Castle & Key should have been with their bourbon release.
+🏆 Overall: 6/10 - Pretty Goodish but particular - This is probably where Castle & Key should have been with their bourbon release.
 The NAS precursor was a bit rough around the edges and had most of the elements you'd expect from a brand just getting its footing.
 Castle & Key Small Batch Bourbon 6YR is a solid bottle brought to us at a competitive price point by Costco, but I think there is still room for growth in terms of flavor development.
-On balance, 6YR is quite easy to drink at the current proof point and the base spirit seems to be high quality.
+On balance, 6YR is easy-enough to drink at the current proof point and the base spirit seems to be high quality.
 My guess would be that the Rickhouse environment is likely to blame; the relatively gentle microclimate is producing a nicely rounded whiskey but one that may need a full 8-10 years to get to peak flavor.
+There is a strange off botanical bittering element which leaves me confused.

 💵Would buy again?
 Happy to have tried it once post age upgrade.
 Would be interested in trying something older from them to test my hypothesis.